-1. TotalTM – What the Fee Includes
+1. TotalTM – Terms

 a.
 Information Gathering.
 We will continue collecting data through a questionnaire/intake form sent to you, looking at your website and marketing materials, and/or general discussions.

-c.
+b.
 Comprehensive U.S. Search.
 We have already conducted a “knock-out” search that utilizes the USPTO database and/or Westlaw.
 This preliminary search is intended to find prior filings for very similar marks and will not provide a complete picture of whether your mark registration will be successful.
 Once we fully engage, we will also order a third-party search for many iterations of Federal, state, and even international marks, domain names, and “common law” marks to position the mark for success.
 This search will only be conducted for the United States.
 In addition, we have the ability and software to analyze multijurisdictional searches for an additional fee.

-e.
+d.
 Application Preparation and Filing.
 We will work with you to gather the appropriate specimens and create an application.
-We classify the mark for International Category (IC) to maximize the mark’s potential while minimizing filing and maintenance fees and discuss the application strategy with you before filing.
+We classify the mark for the International Category (IC) to maximize the mark’s potential while minimizing filing and maintenance fees and discuss the application strategy with you before filing.
 We also analyze any potential specimens.

-i.
+g.
 Post Registration.
 Once the mark registers, we are available to help you with ® placement and other advice regarding using the registration to protect your brand.
 We also provide reduced rates for our TotalTM clients, e.g., cease and desist orders and our infringement tracking services.

 e.
 Opposition, Cancellation.
 Third-Party Actions and Outside Litigation.
 On occasion, third parties contest trademark applications/registrations the USPTO examining attorney has cleared.
 Generally, this is equivocal to any litigation and is handled for an hourly charge and in a separate fee agreement.
 Of course, we will review and provide initial guidance to our clients on the risk analysis and budget at no cost.

 f.
 Renewal.
 As long as your contact information remains current with our office, we will monitor the mark for renewal deadlines.
 Renewals occur between years five (5) and six (6) and nine (9), ten (10), and every ten (10) years following.
-Renewal can be strategic, and we offer a flat fee package to process renewal(s).
+Renewal can be strategic, and we offer a flat fee package to process renewal(s), filing fees not included.

 g.
 Infringement Tracking and Advice.
 Trademark registration does not provide an actual enforcement mechanism; it just makes it easier to enforce against infringement in a court action.
 We work with software vendors who provide tracking of USPTO similar marks as well as takedown services.
 These services can vary, depending on the needed services.
 Generally, our work is minimized when those services are used, and we bill hourly for such services.